SpongebBob/tabular_automl_NNI/README.md

 **4) Extend the SDK of feature engineer method**

 If you want to add a feature engineer operation, you should follow the instruction in [here](./AutoFEOp.md).

 # Benchmark

-We test some binary-classfiaction benchmarks which come from public resource.
+We test some binary-classification benchmarks which come from public resources.

 The experiment setting is given in the `./benchmark/benchmark_name/search_sapce.json` :